Embracing the Perspective of Your Wife, Husband or Romantic Partner

 - How did that conversation impact the rest of your day?”

-- “Why do you think she was motivated to bring the topic up in that particular way?”
+- “Why do you think she was motivated to bring the topic up that way?”

 - “What surprised you about his announcement?”

-Engage with what he or she is saying non-verbally through nodding, eye contact, and focused attention.
+Engage with what they say non-verbally through nodding, eye contact, and focused attention.
 Doing so shows your spouse that you care.
 It will be evident that you are fully present and genuinely interested.

 Use Close-ended Questions to Verify Your Understanding